Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Results

-\Cref{fig:o_vs_p_z_disc} shows the mean order parameter $\langle\{O\}\rangle$ for various fractions $z$ of inflexibles with discrete opinions.
-The quenched (upper panel) or annealed (lower panel) disorder is assumed.
-For the quenched disorder fraction of $z$ actors, marked as inflexibles, has the fixed opinion $+1$.
-For the annealed disorder, the selected actor, with probability $z$ takes opinion $+1$ instead of following the rule \eqref{eq:model}.
+\Cref{fig:o_vs_p_z_disc} shows the mean order parameter $\langle\{ O\}\rangle$ for various fractions $z$ of inflexibles with discrete opinions.
+The quenched [\Cref{fig:o_vs_p_z_disc}(a)] or annealed [\Cref{fig:o_vs_p_z_disc}(b)] disorder is assumed.
+For the quenched disorder fraction of $z$ actors, marked as inflexibles, it has a fixed opinion $+1$.
+For the annealed disorder, the selected actor, with probability $z$ takes the opinion $+1$ instead of following the rule \eqref{eq:model}.